Research Projects

 Connecticut CRASH

-I served as the primary developer for the Connecticut CRASH series of web applications.
+I served as the lead developer for the Connecticut CRASH series of web applications.